AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/getting-started/sales-insight-actions-admin-setup-guide.md

 >[!PREREQUISITES]
 >
->* Confirm with your Customer Success Manager that MSI Actions has been enabled for your Marketo Account (if you do not have a CSM, contact [Marketo Support](https://nation.marketo.com/t5/support/ct-p/Support){target="_blank"}).
+>* Confirm with the Adobe Account Team (your Account Manager) that MSI Actions has been enabled for your Marketo Engage Account (if you don't have an Account Manager, contact [Marketo Support](https://nation.marketo.com/t5/support/ct-p/Support){target="_blank"}).
 >* Your Marketo/Salesforce sync must be set up.

 <table>